 Additionally, many persons without a diagnosed auto-immune disease have felt better upon avoiding grains.
 Does this imply causation?
 No. But what if they choose to avoid grains because they feel better?
 Seems like a pretty good reason to me.

-The finding that has stirred up the medical community most indicates that it may not be the glutens that are the culprit; lectins and certain other proteins may be the cause instead.
-While this shift in causation makes a tremendous difference in the research, in practice, grains are the source of all the proteins in question, so a fully gluten-free diet - meaning no grains at all - would also solve the lectin problem as well.
+The recent finding that has stirred up the medical community the most indicates that it may not be the glutens that are the culprit; lectins and certain other proteins may be the cause instead.
+While this shift in probable causation makes a tremendous difference in the research, in practice, grains are the source of all the proteins in question, so a fully gluten-free diet - meaning no grains at all - would solve the lectin problem as well.

 Select Your Entrée Here